Caesar107/Caesar107.github.io/README.md

 - **Netlify**: Connect your GitHub repo for automatic deployments
 - **Vercel**: Import your project for serverless deployment
-- **Custom Server**: Build locally and upload to your web server
+- **Custom Server**: Build locally and upload to your academic institution's server

 ## 📈 Analytics & Performance

-- Google Analytics integration (update tracking ID in `_config.yml`)
+- Google Analytics integration for tracking research portfolio visits
-- Built-in sitemap generation for SEO
+- Built-in sitemap generation for academic SEO
-- Optimized images and assets for fast loading
+- Optimized images and assets for fast loading of research content

 ## 🤝 Contributing

-This is a personal website, but if you find any bugs or have suggestions:
+This is a personal research portfolio, but if you find any bugs or have suggestions:

 1. Open an issue
 2. Submit a pull request
-3. Reach out via email: [caesarc107@gmail.com](mailto:caesarc107@gmail.com)
+3. Reach out via email: [mzou000@aucklanduni.ac.nz](mailto:mzou000@aucklanduni.ac.nz)

 ## 📄 License